Law Firm Search Engine Optimisation (SEO) Explained

 So, what does a well structured website look like?
 How do you present it?

-First, let me start by showing you a bad structure which wastes huge opportunities and one that I see time and time again on solicitors’ websites.
+First, let me start by showing you a bad structure that wastes huge opportunities and one that I see time and time again on solicitors’ websites.

 Here is an example: